*Misuse of Social Media, Families and Society Suffering from Various Problems!*

 *Contact: 8099695186*

-The way modern technology and social media have gripped human life around the world, its negative effects are also emerging rapidly along with its positive aspects.
-Today's childhood, which should be connected to playing, interacting with friends, and the natural environment, has been confined to mobile screens.
-It has become a never-ending headache for parents on how to protect their children from the addiction of mobile and social media.
+The way modern technology and social media have taken hold of human life around the world, negative effects are also emerging rapidly along with its positive aspects.
+Today's childhood, which should be connected to playing, meeting friends, and the natural environment, has been confined to the mobile screen.
+It has become a never-ending headache for parents on how to protect children from the addiction of mobile and social media.
 Psychologists say that the addiction to mobile and online games is creating aggressive behavior, isolation, restlessness, and sometimes a tendency towards crime in children.
-Playgrounds are becoming empty, and the rooms of houses have become prisoners of the virtual world.
+Playgrounds are becoming empty and the rooms of the house have become prisoners of the virtual world.
 This trend is not just a family problem but is becoming a social and national problem.
-Many countries around the world are seriously considering this situation.
+Many countries of the world are seriously considering this situation.
 Australia has banned the use of social media by children under the age of 16.
 France is also making progress in the same direction.
-In this context, keeping the future of children in mind, many countries around the world are considering limiting the use of social media.
+In this context, keeping in mind the future of children, many countries of the world are considering limiting the use of social media.
 Our country, Bharat, has a large population of children, so it is very important to ensure here that they do not become victims of social media addiction.
 In such an environment, the question is being raised intensely in our country as well whether effective laws and policies should be formulated to limit children's access to mobile and social media?
-The Karnataka High Court clearly stated in 2023 that school children are becoming addicted to social media and setting an age limit is inevitable to prevent its harmful effects.
+The Karnataka High Court had clearly said in 2023 that school children are becoming addicted to social media and it is necessary to set an age limit to prevent its harmful effects.
 The Supreme Court has also emphasized the need to create guidelines to control the uncontrolled use of social media.
 The truth is that only court orders or government restrictions are not enough.
 The biggest solution to this problem starts from homes.
-Parents should keep an eye on what their children are watching on mobile?
+Parents should keep an eye on what children are watching on mobile?
 How much time are they spending?
 And what activities are they engaged in?
-In this regard, the example of a village in Chhattisgarh is noteworthy where recently in Gehra Bedi Gram Panchayat of Chhattisgarh, a rule has been made that if children of the village are found playing games on mobile, their parents will be fined three thousand rupees, along with a reward of one thousand rupees to the informer.
+In this regard, the example of a village in Chhattisgarh is noteworthy where recently in Gahira Bedi Gram Panchayat of Chhattisgarh, a rule was made that if children of the village are found playing games on mobile, their parents will be fined three thousand rupees, along with the informer will be given one thousand rupees as a reward.
 A significant change has been seen in this village due to this decision.
 To get children out of the world of mobile, it is necessary to bring them closer to nature.
-Mobile screens have now replaced family gatherings, sports, and moral education.
+The place of family gatherings, playing, and moral education has now been taken by the mobile screen.
 Children have become distant from natural games and have become digital prisoners.
 As a result, the new generation gets lost in the virtual world instead of facing the difficulties of the real world.
 Parents and teachers should take them to playgrounds, introduce them to relationships, bonds, and family values at home, and most importantly, spend time with them.
 Until children get real-life engagements and joys, they will remain trapped in the web of the virtual world.
-The World Health Organization has emphasized minimizing screen time for children under five years of age and increasing active play and quality sleep, while the American Academy of Pediatrics has recommended avoiding media except for video chat in children under 18 months and setting clear boundaries for older children.
-These recommendations are not just moral advice but a scientific essence of protecting physical, visual, and mental development.
+The World Health Organization emphasized minimizing screen time for children under five years of age and increasing active play and quality sleep, while the American Academy of Pediatrics recommended avoiding media except for video chat for children under 18 months of age and setting clear limits for older children.
+These recommendations are not just moral advice, but the scientific essence of protecting physical, visual, and mental development.
 This problem is not just of the government but of all of us.
 If society, parents, educational institutions, and the government all work together, children can be freed from mobile addiction, otherwise the coming generation will be a victim of such a crisis where creative abilities, physical health, and social relationships will all be lost in the darkness of the screen.
-There is a growing realization around the world that if children are not freed from the chains of smartphones and social media, a digital slave generation will emerge that will be mentally weak, physically inactive, and socially isolated.
+There is a growing feeling around the world that if children are not freed from the chains of smartphones and social media, a digital slave generation will emerge that will be mentally weak, physically inactive, and socially isolated.

 1. Promotion of Islamic teachings: